fergarrui/custom-bytecode-analyzer/README.md

             * name : string
             * visibility : (public|protected|private)
             * parameter : string (only one parameter is supported at the moment)
-        * notFrom : method
+        * from : method
             * name : string
             * visibility : (public|protected|private)
             * parameter : string (only one parameter is supported at the moment)
-        * from : method
+        * notFrom : method
             * name : string
             * visibility : (public|protected|private)
             * parameter : string (only one parameter is supported at the moment)
         * report : boolean (default:true)

 You can also check ```net.nandgr.cba.custom.model.Rules.java``` to see the structure in Java code.

 ### Examples

+There are already several examples under the directory [examples](https://github.com/fergarrui/custom-bytecode-analyzer/tree/master/examples) .
+Anyway, below are listed examples for every rule.

 #### Find custom deserialization
 If we need to find classes with custom deserialization, we can do it quite easily.
 A class defines custom deserialization by implementing ```private void readObject(ObjectInputStream in)```.
 So we only need to find all classes where that method is defined.
 It would be enough just to define a rule as: